What is a Precis ?

 - Do not use abbreviations or contractions.

-- Do not be jerky.
+- Do not be shaky.
 This suggests that most probably, you have not understood the sense of the passage properly.

 - Closely read the passage, and identify the central idea of the passage.
 It is vital to identify the general idea of the passage and incorporate it in one’s précis.